tomdorr/COM304_FOUNDATION_1/introductionToGitHub.md

 The example [.gitignore](../main/.gitignore)  should be suitable for most purposes and should be copied into the top level of your git repository.

 ### Syncing with the upstream repo
-I will be adding stuff to the upstream repo each week and you should be able to pull these into your local repo using the procedure described below.
+Your tutor will be adding stuff to the upstream repo each week and you should be able to pull these into your local repo using the procedure described below.

-PLEASE DO NOT CHANGE ANYTHING IN YOUR LOCAL REPO EXCEPT IN myPracticeCourseWork. this will allow merges to go smoothly.
+PLEASE DO NOT CHANGE ANYTHING IN YOUR LOCAL REPO EXCEPT IN myPracticeCourseWork.
+This will allow merges to go smoothly.

-you can see which remote repositories are referenced in your local repo using
+You can see which remote repositories are referenced in your local repo using
 ```
 $ git remote -v
 origin  https://github.com/{ your github id}/COM304_FOUNDATION_1.git (fetch)